OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

     async function main(context: Excel.RequestContext): Promise<{name: string, email: string}>
     ```

-9. The optional modifier is allowed (for example, `async function main(context: Excel.RequestContext, Name?: string)`).
+9. Optional parameters are allowed and can be denoted as such by using the optional modifier `?` (for example, `async function main(context: Excel.RequestContext, Name?: string)`).

-10. Default parameters are allowed (for example `async function main(context: Excel.RequestContext, Name: string = 'Jane Doe')`.
+10. Default parameter values are allowed (for example `async function main(context: Excel.RequestContext, Name: string = 'Jane Doe')`.

 > [!IMPORTANT]
 > Currently, scripts must return a [Promise](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise) for Power Automate to allow either output from the script or input into the script.
-If your script does not return anything, but needs input parameters, add `: Promise<void>` to the end of your `main` function signature (before the first `{`) to enable data flow through your script in Power Automate.
+If your script does not return anything, but needs input parameters, add `: Promise<void>` to the end of your `main` function signature (`async function main(context: Excel.RequestContext, myParameter?: string): Promise<void>`) to enable data flow through your script in Power Automate.
 We working to allow scripts that take input parameters and do not return anything.

-## Script output
+## Returning data from a script back to Power Automate

-Scripts can return data from the workbook to be used as dynamic content in Power Automate.
+Scripts can return data from the workbook to be used as dynamic content in a Power Automate flow.
 As with input parameters, there are some restrictions Power Automate places on the return type.

 1. A [Promise](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise)-wrapped type is required (such as `Promise<string>`).
 This is because `main` is an asynchronous (`async`) function.